 Trapani, also known as the city between two seas, is the pearl of the western side of Sicily, famous worldwide for its crystal clear sea.
 The city is one of the most popular tourist destinations on the island also for its charming old town, which represents the meeting of different cultures and styles combining an ancient part of Arab origin, with churches and palaces of neoclassical, Renaissance, and Baroque.
 From the port, where many local fishing boats still dock with an excellent fresh fish market, you can reach the magnificent archipelago of the Egadi islands in less than 1 hour.

 Are you looking for a hotel in the center of Trapani?
-The B&B HOTELS- Hotel Trapani Crystal is located near the Trapani Train Station, the beach, and the port.
+The B&B HOTEL Trapani Crystal is located near the Trapani Train Station, the beach, and the port.
 The hotel is easily reachable 25 minutes by car from Trapani-Birgi Vincenzo Florio Airport.
 The hotel offers the necessary services to meet all needs during your relaxing holiday: a restaurant with typical dishes and local products, free Wi-Fi throughout the hotel, air conditioning, and a richly sweet, and savory buffet breakfast.

 According to the myth, the birth of the city is due to a sickle falling from the hands of